top of page

 The slowness of his disappearance underscored the incomprehensible moment—the magic that persists undetected in the unremarkable corners of a room—that rare and inexplicable wonderment—a love that soldiers on then set ablaze by a hesitant departure.

-Blind Love became the perfect vehicle to give voice to my paranormal experiences without any dramatic consequences because it was fiction.
-But below the radar of the ridiculous, hot-mess-of-a-dystopian plot, I was emotionally, historically, and psychologically processing Hans’s past life in Germany as well as my own.
+Blind Love became the perfect vehicle for giving voice to my paranormal experiences—without triggering any dramatic consequences—because it was framed as fiction.
+Beneath the surface of its chaotic, dystopian plot, I was emotionally, historically, and psychologically processing Hans’s past life in Germany, as well as my own.

 Creative writing allows us to approach our experiences through the act of descriptive embellishment.
 This approach is useful in two ways:

-You can have fun getting creative with your story!
-Creative writing is an invitation for you to engage the reader with your personal experiences from a space of fiction.
-If you’ve ever taken a creative writing course, you probably know the adage—don’t tell, but SHOW the reader the story.
-Think of what you’ve experienced, now write in a way that is engaging, descriptive, and illuminating.
+Creative writing gives you the freedom to get playful with your story.
+It invites you to engage the reader with personal experiences shaped through fiction.
+If you’ve ever taken a creative writing course, you’ve likely heard the advice: don’t tell—show.
+Think of what you’ve experienced, then write in a way that is vivid, descriptive, and emotionally resonant.

 Sifting Truth from Fiction